-NOTE You should ensure that the registry is in read-only mode or not running at all.
-If you were to upload an image while garbage collection is running, there is the risk that the image’s layers will be mistakenly deleted, leading to a corrupted image.
+You should ensure that the registry is in read-only mode or not running at all.
+If you were to upload an image while garbage collection is running, there is the risk that the image's layers are mistakenly deleted leading to a corrupted image.

 Garbage collection can be run as follows

 The garbage-collect command accepts a